-This is a rare autosomal dominant syndrome.
+Peutz-Jeghers Syndrome is a rare autosomal dominant syndrome.

-The polyps consist of an excess accumulation of arborizing normal tissue such as mucosal glands, smooth muscle and connective tissue.
-The polyps occur most frequently in the small intestine, and can serve as a lead point for intussusception.
+The polyps consist of an excess accumulation of arborizing normal tissue such as mucosal glands, smooth muscle, and connective tissue.
+The polyps occur most frequently in the small intestine and can serve as a lead point for intussusception.

-Dark blue to brown macules are present in the mouth (including buccal mucosa), lips, hands and genitalia.
+Dark blue to brown macules are present in the mouth (including buccal mucosa), lips, hands, and genitalia.

-This can aid in the diagnosis of Peutz-Jeghers syndrome.
+A positive family history can aid in the diagnosis of Peutz-Jeghers syndrome.

 There is an increased risk of colorectal cancer (CRC) and other malignancies.
 These carcinomas arise independently of the nonmalignant GI hamartomatous polyps.
 The overall cancer risk is around 50% in the 6th decade, thus, routine cancer surveillance should be performed.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 Unforgettable characters with concise but impactful videos (2-4 min each)